ColoradoStark/API-Server-Wrapper/README.md

 3. To host an HTTP based CRUD API

-It will deploy a 64 bit Ubuntu 14.04 server with:
+It is will configure a 64 bit Ubuntu 14.04 server with:

 PHP 7.2